radical-cybertools/radical.saga/docs/source/usage/config.rst

 .. note::

    SAGA has been designed as a zero-configuration library.
-Unless you are dissatisfied with any of the default configuration settings there's no need
-   to create a configuration file for SAGA.
+Unless you are dissatisfied with any of the default configuration settings there's absolutely no need to create a configuration file for SAGA.

-SAGA as well as its individual middleware adaptors provide various optional :ref:`conf_options`.
+SAGA and its individual middleware adaptors provide various optional :ref:`conf_options`.
 While SAGA tries to provide sensible default values  for the majority of these options (zero-conf), it can sometimes be necessary to modify or extend SAGA's configuration.
 SAGA provides two ways to access and